-To install all required dependencies in a virtual environment, run the following command in the root directory of the Beanie project:
+To install all required dependencies, including test dependencies, in a virtual environment, run the following command in the root directory of the Beanie project:

 - All the features will be covered and stay covered.

-- Independence from other features and test cases.
+- There is independence from other features and test cases.

-To run the test suit, make sure that you have MongoDB running and run
+To run the test suite, make sure that you have MongoDB running and run

 Submitting new code